TalkEZY/mapfig-studio/README.md

 ## Download

-You can download the full MapFig Studio Server via the secure CDN at our <a href="http://petiole.org" target="_blank">website</a>.
+You can download the full petiole Server via the secure CDN at our <a href="http://petiole.org" target="_blank">website</a>.

 We have also created a <a href="https://studio.mapfig.com" target="_blank">free, public cloud</a> which you can use as well.